 Paid Family and Medical Leave Program

 Eligible employees are covered by Washington’s Family and Medical Leave Program, RCW 50A.
 Eligibility for leave and benefits, which begins January 1, 2020, is established by Washington law and is therefore independent of this Agreement.
-Premiums for benefits are established by law and for the period ending December 31, 2020, will total four-tenths of one percent (0.4%) of employees’ wages (unless otherwise limited by action of the State).
-Employees will pay through payroll deduction the full cost of the premiums associated with family leave benefits and forty-five percent (45%) of the cost of the premiums associated with the medical leave benefits, as determined under RCW 50A.10.30.
+Premiums for benefits are established by law.
+Employees will pay through payroll deduction the full cost of the premiums associated with family leave benefits and a percentage of the cost of the premiums associated with the medical leave benefits, as determined under RCW 50A.10.30.
 The University will pay the remaining premium amounts.

 ARTICLE 14 - FAMILY CARE EMERGENCY